 You may have heard that yarn comes in different weights.
-Once you’ve decided on your yarn of choice, you’ll want to consider your yarn weight.
+Once you decide on your yarn of choice, you’ll want to consider your yarn weight.
 This refers to the thickness of the yarn itself.

 The weight number often specifies the difference between the yarns.
-So if you’re knitting, you’ll see that different yarn weights are used to crochet different items, but perhaps you’ve heard that you can choose which yarn to use based on your weight.
+So if you’re knitting, you’ll see that different yarn weights are used to crochet additional items, but perhaps you’ve heard that you can choose which yarn to use based on weight.

-There are three categories of yarn weight: fingering, sport, and worsted.
-Each category has its own unique properties, so it’s important to choose the type of yarn that’s best suited for your project.
-Once you’ve chosen, you’ll need to consider the fibers that you’re using.
+Three categories of yarn weight are fingering, sport, and worsted.
+Each class has unique properties, so choosing the type of yarn best suited for your project is essential.
+Once you’ve chosen, you’ll need to consider the fibers you use.
 Wool yarns are often blended with other fibers, for example, angora with nylon or merino with cotton.

 3. Consider your choice

-If you’ve just discovered knitting, there are a variety of available tools and materials to choose from, all different entertaining approaches to making a “thing.”
+If you’ve just discovered knitting, there are various available tools and materials to choose from, all different entertaining approaches to making a “thing.”

-The most obvious—and most widely used—is yarn, which can be purchased in a wide variety of patterns and colors.
+The most obvious—and widely used—is yarn, which can be purchased in various patterns and colors.
 However, the very fabric of your choice is a very personal decision, and its meaning can change dramatically depending on your choice of color.

 4. Consider your plan

-When taking up knitting, people’s first question is “What kind of yarn should I use?” or “Which yarn is best?”
-Personally, I tend to choose yarn by the way it feels.
-It would be nice to use natural fibers like cotton, linen, and silk.
+When taking up knitting, people’s first question is, “What kind of yarn should I use?” or “Which yarn is best?”
+I tend to choose yarn by the way it feels.
+Using natural fibers like cotton, linen, and silk would be nice.

 I like the idea of using wool because it’s warm and soft, but I resist the temptation because I hate washing it.
-I like the idea of using acrylic because it’s warm and soft, but I resist the temptation because it’s hard to dye.
-I like the idea of using blends because they’re durable and soft, but I resist the temptation because it’s hard to keep them that way.
+I like the idea of using acrylic because it’s warm and soft, but I fight the trick because it’s hard to dye.
+I like the idea of using blends because they’re durable and smooth, but I resist the temptation because it’s hard to keep them that way.
 Two important things you should consider.

 A. Choose based on color:

-If you are looking for the best yarn to buy to do your next project, you should consider the color of the yarn.
+If you are looking for the best yarn to buy for your next project, you should consider the color of the yarn.
 The most important step in knitting is choosing the right colors of yarn.
-But, if you’re a beginner, at first, it can be hard to figure out which colors will look best with certain patterns.
+But, if you’re a beginner, at first, it can be hard to figure out which colors will look best with specific patterns.

-Some of the most popular yarns have a pale base—a neutral color that does not have a particular pattern, making it a great choice for beginners.
+Some of the most popular yarns have a pale base—a neutral color that does not have a particular pattern, making it an excellent choice for beginners.
 For example, you can choose a light blue yarn to create a blanket or a warm red to make a patterned shawl or a scarf.

 B. Choose based on the type of pattern:

 There are two basic types of yarn: worsted and chunky.
 How do you choose yarn for a particular knitting project?
-If the pattern doesn’t give you a specific yarn recommendation, how do you know how to choose a yarn that will work with the pattern?
-There are a few factors to consider when choosing yarn, including the yarn’s gauge, the weight of the yarn, the type of stitch pattern, and the project’s finished size.
+If the pattern doesn’t give you a specific yarn recommendation, how do you know how to choose an adventure that will work with the design?
+There are a few factors to consider when selecting yarn, including the yarn’s gauge, the weight of the yarn, the type of stitch pattern, and the project’s finished size.